Reviewing SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV)

-SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV) are both industrial products companies, but which is the better investment?
-We will contrast the two companies based on the strength of their earnings, valuation, profitability, institutional ownership, analyst recommendations, dividends and risk.
+SiteOne Landscape Supply (NYSE:SITE) and F45 Training (NYSE:FXLV) are both industrial products companies, but which is the superior stock?
+We will compare the two companies based on the strength of their dividends, risk, institutional ownership, earnings, analyst recommendations, valuation and profitability.

-96.6% of SiteOne Landscape Supply shares are owned by institutional investors.
-3.2% of SiteOne Landscape Supply shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This table compares SiteOne Landscape Supply and F45 Training’s gross revenue, earnings per share and valuation.
+This table compares SiteOne Landscape Supply and F45 Training’s revenue, earnings per share and valuation.

 |Gross Revenue